 Are you an event manager?
 This article will help you choose the best techniques to explode your event’s business, acquire new attendees and increase profits.
 I’m sure you must have heard of social media, and how powerful it is—well, it’s the truth!

 When done properly, social media networks like Facebook, Twitter, Pinterest and a host of others can be beneficial to you.

-Listed below are 10 effective social media techniques event managers should employ, if they want to outsmart their competitors and stay at the forefront in the event management industry.
-Are you ready for it?
+Listed below are 10 effective social media techniques for an event manager to employ, if they want to outsmart their competitors, and stay at the forefront in the event management industry.
+Are you ready for them?

 1. Set a clear goal